oscardelben/firebase-ruby/README.md

 # firebase

-Ruby wrapper for the Firebase backend API.
+Ruby wrapper for the [Firebase REST API](https://www.firebase.com/docs/rest/api/).

 Changes are sent to all subscribed clients automatically, so you can update your clients **in realtime from the backend**.